ubc-library-rc/AI_for_coding/content/4_Code_Build_Practice.md

 </ol>

 ## Ask for step by step help
-Go through the step by step instructions we got earlier and as ChatGPT for help with each section, using your dummy data.
-Simultaneously, run the code yourself to see if the code ChatGPT has given you matches.
+Go through the step-by-step instructions we got earlier and ask ChatGPT for help with each section, using your dummy data.
+Simultaneously, run the code yourself to see if the code ChatGPT has given you matches the desired outcome.
 This is the time to address errors that occur.

 ## Sanity check
 Does the output make sense with your dummy data?